Time to Update your Passwords and Web Security Before it is too Late

 If you have 2-factor authorization set up on some of your online accounts that offer this extra password (sign-on) protection, then you may not need to change your password as much.
 2-factor authorization relates to online log-in security and even if bad people stole and had your username/email and password unless that person had access to a piece of hardware such as your mobile phone, they still should not be able to login into your account.
 At least not without being a very sophisticated hacker.
 More on 2-factor authorization is shown later in the article.

 I personally, put in the effort to change all my major passwords once a year even if I feel they are secure.
 I feel I can leave my passwords for a while since most of my accounts use 2-factor authorization.
 Some people may change their passwords every 3 or 6 months.
 Your time will vary, but if you have not done it for a real long time, this may be the time for you.
 Since my account information, such as email, address or phone number on the different accounts has not changed, I can just do the password update and it does not take that long.
 An easy way to change your password is to press the 'Forgot your password' prompt on the website's sign-in page.
 You generally get sent an email and then follow the steps to enter a new password.
 You then should update your password list with the new password update.
 While changing my passwords, I take this opportunity to make my passwords, when needed, a little longer and stronger at the same time.

-If the place you work at requires you change your password at a certain time period such as quarterly, try not to write down your password on a piece of paper and put it in your desk.
+If the place you work at requires you to change your password at a certain period of time such as quarterly, try not to write down your password on a piece of paper and put it on your desk.